angular/components/src/material/sort/sort.md

 `matSortDisableClear` to `true` on the `matSort` to affect all headers, or set `disableClear` to `true` on a specific header.

+#### Enabling multi-sort

+By default the sorting behavior only accepts sorting by a single column.
+In order to change that and have multi-column sorting, set the `matSortMultiple` on the `matSort` directive.

+When using multi-sorting, there's no changes to the `matSortChange` events to avoid breaking backwards compatibility.
+If you need to get the current sortState containing all sorted columns, you need to access the `matTable.sortState` field directly.

+> Notice that the order on which the columns are sorted does matter.

 #### Disabling sorting

 If you want to prevent the user from changing the sorting order of any column, you can use the